Skip to Content

 These days I have teams in London and Sydney.
 We work with clients from all over the world, such as, the University of Oxford, American Express and the Australian School of Business, University of New South Wales.

 One of the best things about running my own business (apart from being my own boss) is having the freedom to align my work with my values and the excitement that comes from growing a new venture.
 A big focus at the moment is developing and expanding our pro bono (non-paid for) offering.
 It’s really important for us to get behind causes that matter and to give companies the voice they need, and often can’t afford, to help them tell their story.

-In a 2014 survey, a significant number of employers said the BA is relevant to today’s business environment.
-Transferable skills such as problem solving, critical thinking and communication - which you will learn in your BA will enable you to thrive in modern-day business.
+Employers say the BA is relevant to today’s business environment.
+Transferable skills such as problem solving, critical thinking and communication, which you will learn in your BA, will enable you to thrive in modern-day business.

 Studying a BA at Massey will ensure you develop these skills and make you ready for the jobs of the future.

 “The BA prepares people for the future and the future labour market.”

 “A BA provides graduates who have the skills in information analysis, writing and thinking that are vital to business in the modern age.”

 “A BA teaches broad thinking and research abilities.
 It leads to articulate workers who are able to think for themselves.”

 “Knowledge is moving and changing so quickly, and we need people who are critical thinkers and multi-taskers.
 I see these attributes more readily in a BA graduate as opposed to a more specialist degree.”

 As an actress wanting to study, Massey University’s distance programme was the obvious choice.
 I really enjoyed and appreciated my study experience with Massey.
 Their systems made correspondence learning as manageable as possible.
 I could access the impressive library services 24/7, and helpful knowledgeable advice from the staff at the contact centre was only a phone call away.